The Importance of Stretching for Seniors

 The Importance of Stretching for Seniors (3)

-Yes, it’s generally safe for seniors to start stretching, even if they haven’t been active before.
+Starting a stretching routine is generally safe for seniors, even if they haven’t been active before.
 However, it’s important to start slowly and gradually increase the intensity and duration of your stretches.

-If you have any concerns or pre-existing health conditions, it’s recommended to consult with your healthcare professional before beginning any exercise routine.
+It’s also recommended to consult with your healthcare professional before beginning any exercise routine, especially if you have any concerns or pre-existing health conditions.
 They can provide guidance based on your specific needs and limitations.

 How often should seniors stretch to maintain flexibility?